Mitt Romney's 2016 anti-Trump speech: Historic nature

 As an attack by a major U.S. party's presidential nominee against the party's front-runner for the nomination, Romney's speech had few precedents in American history.
 There was also little precedent for a major party figure such as Romney urging a course of action that would lead to a contested convention.
-The speech was considered prime evidence that the Republican Party had fallen into an internal schism.
+The speech was considered evidence that the Republican Party had fallen into an internal schism.

 Jonathan Martin of The New York Times wrote, "Mitt Romney's political assault on Donald J. Trump on Thursday was so savage that historians strained to recall any precedent in American politics, with a major party's former nominee blistering his party's leading presidential candidate in such a personal and sweeping fashion."
-Historians pointed to two instances: Theodore Roosevelt harshly criticizing William Howard Taft on a personal basis when Roosevelt split from the Republicans, and the erstwhile friends ran against each other in the 1912 U.S. presidential election, and Al Smith, the Democratic nominee in the 1928 U.S. presidential election, strongly denouncing Democratic President Franklin D. Roosevelt and the New Deal in a 1936 speech before the American Liberty League; However, neither instance was thought to be truly comparable to Romney's denunciation of Trump.
+Historians pointed to two instances: Theodore Roosevelt harshly criticizing William Howard Taft on a personal basis when Roosevelt split from the Republicans, and the erstwhile friends ran against each other in the 1912 U.S. presidential election, and Al Smith, the Democratic nominee in the 1928 U.S. presidential election, strongly denouncing Democratic President Franklin D. Roosevelt and the New Deal in a 1936 speech before the American Liberty League; Neither instance was thought to be truly comparable to Romney's denunciation of Trump.

 Reaction

 Donald Trump

 Donald Trump responded to Romney's initial press release scheduling the speech by describing it, in a post to his Twitter account, as "another desperate move by the man who should have easily beaten Bar [sic] Obama".
-On March 3, the morning of the speech, Trump telephoned the Today Show and attacked Romney as a "stiff" who had, as a presidential candidate, "failed twice".
+On March 3, the morning of the speech, Trump telephoned the Today Show and attacked Romney as a "stiff" who "failed twice" as a presidential candidate.

 Following the speech, Trump immediately responded with what Politico described as "withering scorn," dismissing Romney as a "choke artist."
 At a campaign rally in Portland, Maine, Trump told supporters, in reference to the 2012 presidential election, "I backed Mitt Romney.
 He was begging for my endorsement.
 I could have said 'Mitt, drop to your knees.'
 He would have dropped to his knees."
 In messages posted to his Twitter account, Trump went on to describe Romney as a "failed candidate" who was "working with the establishment".
 Trump continued to mock Romney's speech in late May, saying: "He walks like a penguin onto the stage.
 Like the penguin!"

 Others

+Audience

+Romney's speech was met with applause several times.

+While delivering the speech, Romney was heckled, after which his supporters chanted his first name and the heckler was escorted out.